irukoa/OneDim-QM-NI/README.md

 # OneDim-QM-NI
 ### One Dimensional Quantum Mechanics - Numerical Implementation.

 This is a tiny modern Fortran library for illustration and teaching purposes.
-Its aim is to help people study Fortran and one dimensional quantum systems.
+Its aim is to help people study Fortran together with one dimensional quantum systems.

 <details>
   <summary>Details: working principle</summary>